-In my quest to eat more fresh fish in 2013 – and by that I mean to expand my repertoire of salmon, trout and snapper – I decided to finally make something with tuna.
-This recipes features tuna steaks pan fried in coriander seeds and lime zest brown butter (ghee or olive oil can also be used for a Whole30 version), cumin and paprika sweet onion and red peppers, topped with zesty avocado salsa.
+In my quest to eat more fresh fish this year – and by that I mean to expand my repertoire of salmon – I decided to finally make something with tuna.
+This recipe features tuna steaks pan-fried in coriander seeds and lime zest brown butter (ghee or olive oil can also be used for a Whole30 version), cumin and paprika sweet onion and red peppers, topped with zesty avocado salsa.

 Tuna fish, regardless of its type, are considered overfished around the world.
 It doesn’t mean you should stop eating tuna altogether but you need to be able to make smarter choices so we can enjoy tuna in safe amounts for many generations to come.
 Avoid the most vulnerable and threatened Bluefin tuna.
 Albacore tuna caught by pole is the best option, as is Skipjack tuna as they exist in almost every ocean in large shoals and reproduce quicker.
 Skipjack tuna is primarily used as ‘light tuna’ for canning.
 You can find out more about the best canned tuna to buy here.

 Tuna is high in protein and omega-3 fatty acids but some bigger, deeper water tuna varieties are known to contain higher mercury levels and should be eaten in small amounts.
 Stick to smaller, shorter lifespan tuna fish caught by pole-and-line, or trolling in certain regions where the supply is ample.
 Find more information on tuna fish worldwide here and make sure to check out Good Fish Bad Fish for best Australian choices (it’s a great site with alternatives, cooking methods and so on).

 Safety tuna guide: 1) only buy tuna a couple of times per month, 2) chat to your fishmonger/fish seller and find out the type of tuna they’re selling and where it’s from, 3) educate yourself about the best type of tuna to purchase in your country, 4) make smarter choices when purchasing canned tuna, 5) tell your friends and family to do the same.

 - 3 tablespoon coconut oil or ghee